-This regulatory balance relates to the lawsuit settlement with PDVSA, and reflects the EUB's ruling as to how the settlement benefits would be passed on to customers.
+This regulatory balance reflects the EUB's ruling as to how the settlement benefits would be passed on to customers.

 In 2007/08 the Company recognized a regulatory balance relating to a lawsuit settlement with PDVSA.
-The settlement's benefits are amortized over the Coleson Cove Generating Station's remaining useful life (23 years at time of the settlement; 17 years as at March 31, 2024).
-As of March 31, 2024, the full benefit has been passed on to customers as approved by the EUB on a levelized basis over 17 years.
+The settlement's benefits are amortized over the Coleson Cove Generating Station's remaining useful life (23 years at time of the settlement; 16 years as at March 31, 2025).
+As of March 31, 2025, the full benefit has been passed on to customers as approved by the EUB on a levelized basis over 16 years.